Where to give notice of a marriage or civil partnership, book an appointment and find out what to bring with you.

 What to bring to the appointment

 You will need to bring at least two documents to provide evidence of:

 - your name and surname, date of birth and nationality;

 - your place of residence;

-- if you had a previous marriage or civil partnership, a decree absolute, decree of nullity or dissolution order, or a death certificate together with a marriage or civil partnership certificate.
+- if you had a previous marriage or civil partnership, a decree absolute, decree of nullity or dissolution order, or a death certificate together with a marriage or civil partnership certificate; and

 Many couples bring their passport and photo driving licence to meet these requirements.
 See the frequently asked question below for a full list of acceptable documents.

 All documents must be original.
 Photocopies are not acceptable.
 Any document which is in a foreign language must be accompanied by a complete English translation.
 From 1 November 2017 there will be an additional fee payable for consideration of divorce / civil partnership dissolution documents obtained outside the British Isles.